dawnbreaks/mysql2redis/README.md

   ```

 ## install redis udf
   please make sure that  the lib_mysqludf_redis_v2.so has been put into the mysql plugin dir.
-By the way, you examine where is the mysql plugin dir by run '''
+By the way, you can examine where is the mysql plugin dir by run '''
   mysql_config  --plugindir
-  ''', and connect to your mysql server, run the following command to install the the redis udf.
+  '''. and then connect to your mysql server, run the following command to install the the redis udf.
   ```sql
 DROP FUNCTION IF EXISTS redis_servers_set_v2;
 DROP FUNCTION IF EXISTS redis_command_v2;